weswu8/codeautodeploy/README.md

 #####Auto insatllation and start the application
 #####Keep tract the installed version
 #####Get new version info from remote URL and compare with local record, if there is new one, download and update it
+#####Can intergrated with aws codepipeline

+How it works
+====
+If you use AWS code pipeline. you should add one invoke step in you pipeline. you can use the doPreparePackage.py, this script is a lambda script. it will publish your built package and version infomation to your target s3 location. and the codeautodeploy.py  will continuously fetch the new version infomation from your s3 URL,and it will install the package firtly and then keepping to update the appliation if there are new version published.

 Installation
 ====